rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 deleted if there is a problem with the load balancer associated with the scaling group.
 The load balancer problems that can cause this are:

-- The load balancer is mis-configured
+- The load balancer is mis-configured.
-- The load balancer is at its limit
+- The load balancer is at its limit.
-- The load balancer has been deleted
+- The load balancer has been deleted.

-If any of these problems are present, Auto Scale immediate deletes the newly-created server so the customer doesn't get billed for servers not in the load balancers.
+If any of these problems are present, Auto Scale immediately deletes the newly-created server so that the customer doesn't get billed for servers not in the load balancers.
 {{</accordion>}}